organisciak/dissertation/document/3_typology.md

 @schenk_crowdsourcing_2009 and @geiger_managing_2011 discuss two types of aggregation: *integrative* and *selective*.
 Integrative aggregation pools contributions into a common product, like a wiki, while selective aggregation tries to choose the best contributions, such as in contests.

-This simple separation hides some of the complexity seen in aggregation approaches.
+This simple separation hides some complexity seen in aggregation approaches.
 Reconciling multiple different contributions can be difficult, and integrative aggregation can be approached in a number of ways.
 We argue the following finer views on integrative aggregation are useful: